 The punishing impact of regulatory waste on affordable living

 This ASME elevator requirement that is now a part of New York City Local Law 126 regulation – enacted during the pandemic when few may have been aware – should be suspended immediately to avoid further costs to small property owners so that it can be undergo a proper review, public comment, and revision by stakeholders.
+With service providers and costs still unknown and an industry clearly not ready to implement this outdated technology, this is a solution to a problem we don't have that promises to get larger.

 In upcoming articles, we plan to cover other punishing, overly onerous regulations such as Local Law 150-154 and Local Law 11 / SWARMP / FISP building facade requirements (which treat low-rise buildings as if they were high-rise, subjecting fewer residents and small property owners to near and greater than $1,000,000 costs every five years.)